 Loan Schemes

-Government loan schemes, including CBILS, large CBILS and Bounce Back Loans, are still open for applications until 31 March.
+Government loan schemes, including CBILS, large CBILS and Bounce Back Loans, are open for applications until 31 March.

 On 24 September the Chancellor announced a Pay as You Grow flexible repayment system for firms repaying Bounce Back Loans.
 This includes extending the length of the loan from six years to ten, and offering interest-only periods of up to six months and payment holidays.